 The procedural safeguards relating to the discipline of students with disabilities or those students suspected of having a disability require school personnel to consider all unique circumstances on a case-by-case basis when making a determination.
 Some factors which may be considered are: a student's disciplinary history, ability to understand consequences, expression of remorse, supports provided to the student prior to the violation, and/or the unique circumstances of the infraction.
 Whenever a student with a disability violates this Code of Conduct and disciplinary consequences are being considered, the principal will review the student's Individualized Education Plan (IEP) in consultation with member(s) of the Pupil Support Team (PST) and the IEP Teacher.
-When the student's conduct is related to his or her disability, he/she will be treated in accordance with the IEP.
-When a student's conduct is found not to be related to his or her disability.
+When the student's conduct is found not to be related to his or her disability.
+For those student will be subject to the same standards of discipline as those who do not have a disability.
 For those students suspected of having a disability, the principal will also meet with the PST to determine the appropriate disciplinary response.
 School Administrators or designee will determine if there is a pattern of suspensions and monitor the total days of suspensions for all students with disabilities and those suspected of having a disability.